 As we prepare to winterize our garage, cabin, or house, keep in mind that there are some more dangerous rat poisons to pick from than others.
 Always make sure to place these poisonous baits in areas where your pet can’t reach them (i.e., high up on shelves, hidden behind work spaces, etc.).
 Currently there are four separate categories of rodenticides available for general use.
 Each has a different and unique mechanism of action.
 This results in four different sets of clinical signs in both the target rodent population and our curious pets who might consume them.
 All of these rodenticides also pose the potential for “relay toxicity”– in other words, if your dog eats a whole bunch of dead mice poisoned by rodenticides, they can get the secondary effects from this.
 This is most commonly seen in birds of prey (i.e., raptors), so we generally recommend avoiding them in the first place!

 · Long-acting anticoagulants (LAACs): By far the most well-known and perhaps most widely used rodenticides are the LAACS.
 This family of rodenticides works by causing internal bleeding and preventing the body from clotting normally.
 Common signs include coughing (blood in the lungs), large and soft lumps under the skin, vomiting, nose bleeds, bruised skin, exercise intolerance, weakness, bloody urine, bleeding from the gums, and inappetance.
 With LAACS, it takes 2-5 days before the poison actually takes effect and before clinical signs of bleeding, but chronic ingestion shortens the time period.
 If there is any suspicion of ingestion, a prothrombin test, usually referred to as a PT test, supports the diagnosis (it takes 48 hours after ingestion before this PT test will be abnormal).
-Fortunately, prescription-strength Vitamin K1, the antidote, is routinely found in most veterinary offices.
+Fortunately, prescription-strength Vitamin K1, the antidote, is routinely found in most veterinary offices.· Cholecalciferol (Vitamin D3): One of the most dangerous rat poisons out there is a Vitamin D3-based rodenticide.
+This type basically increases calcium blood levels so high that it causes a secondary kidney failure.
+With this type of rat poison, only a tiny amount needs to be ingested before it causes a problem, and long-term, expensive treatment is usually necessary.
+This is the type to avoid in your garage, as it has no antidote!· Bromethalin: This rarer type of rat poison doesn’t have an antidote and results in brain swelling.
+If toxic amounts are ingested, we see clinical signs of walking drunk, tremoring, and seizuring.
+Treatment is symptomatic and may require an extended amount of time in the veterinary hospital due to long-lasting effects (days up to a week).· Phosphides: This type of poison is more commonly seen in mole and gopher poison, and typically doesn’t come in the classic blue-green or yellow blocks or pellets.
+Phosphide rodenticides typically come in a poisoned “gummy worm” form that you put in the dirt.
+These types of phosphide poisons result in phosphine gas in the stomach, resulting in severe bloat, profuse vomiting, abdominal pain, and potential lung and heart complications.
+Like cholecalciferol poisons, it only takes a small amount of poison to cause a big problem!
+Make sure to keep these toxins away from your pets, as this type can be poisonous to you too (if you inhale the phosphine gas if your dog vomits!).Rose and plant fertilizers:

 Some of these fertilizers contain disulfoton or other types of organophosphates (OP).
 As little as 1 teaspoon of 1% disulfoton can kill a 55 lb dog, so be careful!
 Organophosphates, while less commonly used, can result in severe symptoms [including SLUD signs (which abbreviate for salivation, lacrimation, urination, and defecation), seizures, difficulty breathing, hyperthermia, etc. In some cases, it can be fatal!